Code-Institute-Submissions/nicer-tours/README.md

 - #### First Time Visitor Goals
     1) As a first time visitor, I am either planning or am on my vacation in Nice, France and I want to visit a website that informs me about the most interesting sights and places I can visit while on this vacation.
-        - Upon opening this website, the user is presented with a stunning banner image of the Bay of Angels.
-Within the navigation menu on desktop, the user can clearly discern three "must-see" places, and is led to them via this menu.
+        * Upon opening this website, the user is presented with a stunning banner image of the Bay of Angels.
+        * Within the navigation menu on desktop, the user can clearly discern three "must-see" places, and is led to them via this menu.
-        - Upon opening this website on mobile, the navigation menu is hidden by the "burger" icon.
-However, the user can still clearly see the most interesting places to visit, since there are 3 carousels turning beneath the main banner image.
+        * Upon opening this website on mobile, although the navigation menu is hidden by the "burger” icon, the user can still clearly see the most interesting places to visit, since the 3 carousels are directly beneath the main banner image.
         A tag-line for each place is followed by a link that allows the user to discover more about their choice of destination.
-It is precisely for this reason that the Call-to-Action is positioned beneath the carousels on smaller devices.
+        (It is precisely for this reason that the Call-to-Action is positioned beneath the carousels on smaller devices.)
-        The destinations are the most important reason for visiting this site.

     2) I want to have my interest piqued while I view the website, and thus choose to make a booking for a tour.
-        - The user's interest is piqued, but not overwhelmed.
-This is achieved through the use of either expanding "Read More" buttons (on larger devices) or more direct accordian buttons (on mobile devices).
-As a tourist on vacation, the user prefers to be informed about the places the user will visit while the user is on the tour, but if the user wants to find out more, the user has the choice to through these buttons.
+        * The user's interest is piqued, but not overwhelmed.
+This is achieved tin different ways, depending on the screen size the user uses:
-        -
+            -   On larger devices, the “Read More” link expands to reveal more information;
+            -   On smaller, mobile devices, titled buttons act as accordions to reveal more information.

-    3) As a first time visitor to the website and perhaps to the geographical area covered in the site, I am perhaps uninformed about the area I am visiting, and thus want to be informed first and foremost before choosing to book or not.
-Because of this, I do not want to feel pressured to buy, however a little special offer may help me choose this company rather than another.
+    3) As a first time visitor to the website and perhaps to the geographical area covered in the site, and being on vacation, I do not want to feel pressured to buy.
+However a little special offer may help me choose this company rather than another.
+        * Since the first time visitor is most likely to be accessing the site on a smaller device, the visitor has access first and foremost to the destinations.
+From each destination page, should the user choose, they can make a booking.
+        * The Call-to-Action on smaller devices is situated beneath the carousels precisely to hint, rather than lead.
+        There IS the possibility of a little offer, should the user choose to accept it.
+The Call-to-Action is also repeated, but this time more prominently, on the page where the offer applies.
+It is not a repetitive pop up screaming from each page, but rather, a simple reminder.

     4) I want to be able to navigate through the website easily, and be prompted where necessary to either contact the site creators (and service vendor) or make a booking easily if I choose to.
-        - From experience with people of an elder generation, the carousel beneath the banner image is very important for ease of navigation.
+        * From experience with people of an elder generation, the carousel beneath the banner image is very important for ease of navigation.
         The developer has had feedback from numerous people of an elder generation that they still are not used to navigating through the burger icon.
+The carousels also allow for growth within the business - as new tours are developed and marketed, each carousel can be replaced with what is currently the biggest seller, or most appealing tour.
+Accordingly, this allows for the navigation menu
+        (whether as an icon, or as a text menu) to grow, into possible subsections or destinations (for example, half day tours, full day tours, private tours, shore excursions for cruise ship passengers…)
+        * The current offer Call-to-Action on the home page allows the customer to note the offer code and both find out more and make a booking from the same place.
+        * From each tour page, should the user wish, the possibility to either contact the site creator or make a booking is clearly presented with bold blue buttons.
+        * Similarly, the footer section of each page is interactive:
+            -   Each icon links to something, whether that is Facebook or WhatsApp;
+            -   The contact email address and telephone numbers are live linked;
+            -   The destinations are listed and are live linked.

     5) As a first time visitor who is also on vacation, I want to be sure that I have made the right choice of tour company, so customer reviews and social comments about the company are very important.
+        * On the home page, whether on smaller devices or larger ones, there are clearly displayed some customer reviews.
+        These, of course, can be added to over time.
+Eventually, it may even be advantageous to add a reviews page to the site.
+        * Within the footer on each page, the visitor has access to the company’s Facebook, Instagram, Twitter and (most importantly) TripAdvisor pages.
+These pages offer unbiased reviews, and are openly accessible to eventual customers.

 - #### Repeat Visitor Goals
     1) As a returning visitor, I want to be able to add my story to the many reviews I have seen on the website.
+        * The returning visitor should not need to access the destination pages in order to leave a review.
+        But conversely, the visitor should be able to leave a review in different places, since reviews left directly with the site owners can be policed, and may thus be biased.
+Consequently, on the home page, the visitor has the option via prominent buttons to leave a review either on:
+            -   Facebook;
+            -   TripAdvisor;
+            -   Or via direct communication with the company itself.

     2) As I will be returning to the site almost definitely after having taken a tour, I want to both be reminded of the fun I had, and also be able to inform others about the service offered by the company.
 Thus, good navigation and design are important, but so is the general informative nature of the services and sights offered on the site.
+        * Navigation has been discussed heavily for the first time visitor.
+Please see these points, as they are the same for the repeat visitor.
+        * The design of the site, having as it does, easy to see access points via the bold blue buttons allows the repeat visitor to easily guide their “word-of-mouth” referrals to each section of the website.

 - #### Frequent Visitor Goals
     1) As a frequent visitor, I will probably be a professional in the tourist industry, since most people visit specific areas on vacation once only.
+        * Most travel professionals use booking sites such as Viator.
+        However, via Nicer Tours intended distribution of mail-shots to professionals, the professional will need to access the site itself in order to benefit from any special offers.
-    It is not in the remit of this project to offer a professional "back-door" entrance to the services of this site.
-However, it is partly for this that the discount popover has been included, along with the easy booking options on the book now page.
+        It is partly for this that the discount popover has been included, along with the easy booking options on the book now page.
+        This also means that there is a constant flow of traffic to the site, and as a result, new tour destinations or offers will be seen by a growing audience.

 ### Further Testing
-- This website has been tested on Google Chrome, Safari,
+- This website has been tested on Google Chrome, Safari, the built-in Internet browser on Samsung tablets

-- This website has been tested on a variety of devices such as laptop, desktop, iPad (mini, full size), iPhone (SE, 6, 10, 11),
+- This website has been tested on a variety of devices such as laptop, desktop, iPad (mini, full size), iPhone (SE, 6, 10, 11), Samsung Galaxy Tab A, Xiaomi

-- Links were chercked, double checked and triple checked.
+- Links were checked, double checked and triple checked.

 - Friends, family and peers were asked to review this website to check for bugs, UX issues or design errors.